 Post-training quantization is a conversion technique that can reduce model size while also improving CPU and hardware accelerator latency, with little degradation in model accuracy.
-You can perform these techniques using an already-trained float TensorFlow model when you convert it to TensorFlow Lite format using the TensorFlow Lite Converter.
+You can quantize an already-trained float TensorFlow model when you convert it to TensorFlow Lite format using the TensorFlow Lite Converter.

 There are several post-training quantization options to choose from.
 Here is a summary table of the choices and the benefits they provide:

-The simplest form of post-training quantization quantizes only the weights from floating point to 8-bits of precision (also called "hybrid" quantization).
-This technique is enabled as an option in the TensorFlow Lite converter:
+The simplest form of post-training quantization statically quantizes only the weights from floating point to integer, which has 8-bits of precision:

-import tensorflow as tf converter = tf.lite.TFLiteConverter.from_saved_model(saved_model_dir) converter.optimizations = [tf.lite.Optimize.OPTIMIZE_FOR_SIZE] tflite_quant_model = converter.convert()
+import tensorflow as tf converter = tf.lite.TFLiteConverter.from_saved_model(saved_model_dir) converter.optimizations = [tf.lite.Optimize.DEFAULT] tflite_quant_model = converter.convert()

 At inference, weights are converted from 8-bits of precision to floating point and computed using floating-point kernels.
 This conversion is done once and cached to reduce latency.